chijideso/my-porfolio2/README.md

-my portfolio landing page with animated name display
+# good looking one page portfolio with animation display

-this is a test project
+##its awesom